 Due to popular request, I’ve also included a Thermomix method (my first time combining the two), which I’ll do my best to continue to do with future recipes.

 This is one sustaining, protein rich cake.
 Almonds are a rich source of monounsaturated fats, many fat-soluble vitamins and a plethora of minerals.
 They are a very concentrated source of many health giving Phyto (plant) chemicals and are also a great protein source.

-4 large eggs, at room temperature and carefully separated
+- 4 free-range or organic egg/s (large) at room temperature and carefully separated

 - 1 tsp vanilla -powder, extract or essence